kairosity/mp3-snapathon/README.md

 - I ensured that none of the application's functionality is dependent on a user being able to correctly discern between colours.
 - Colours are used to enhance the experience for normally sighted users, such as "Delete" buttons being red, however they also have "delete" written on them, or they employ the use of icons that clearly illustrate their purpose.

+### Zoom Ratio

+The application is comfortable to view on a screen zoom of up to 300% which is well above the recommended 200% as per accessibility standards.

-## Accessibility for Users who rely on Keyboards
+## 2. Accessibility for Keyboard Users

 ### Skip to Main Link